Tailslide/ha_light_sensor/README.md

 - For more frequent updates, reduce `SLEEP_TIME_SECONDS`
 - For more accurate readings, increase `BURST_DURATION_MS` or decrease `SAMPLE_INTERVAL_MS`
 - Check the serial output for debugging information and sensor values
+- Use the built-in diagnostic mode by holding the boot button during startup

 ## License